 Monte Toro or "El Toro" is the highest point of Menorca.
 It is just about 360 meters high, but in a clear day you can get a unique view of Menorca.
 If it is especially clear, you might even see Mallorca at the horizon.

 At the mountainside lies Es Mercadal, a beautiful village well known for its typical pastries like the "amargos".

 You can also find there some good restaurants serving traditional Menorcan dishes.

 There are three lighthouses that offer breathtaking views, all of them on the north coast.

-For the rest us, it is good to know that the path is split in stretches, so you can do just one or two of those on your own.
+For the rest us, it is good to know that the path is split in stretches, so you can hike just one or two of those on your own.

 Not surprisingly, some of the most beautiful stretches are the ones connecting different beaches, like: